30+ Work Experience

 Synberry Bag & Package Products Co.,Ltd

-SYNBERRY is a trusted B2B backpack supplier offering comprehensive OEM and ODM services.
-We specialized in manufacturing school backpacks, daily backpacks, pencil cases, lunch bags and more.
-With over two generations of experience, we transform your ideas into high-quality products, ensuring a seamless journey from concept to retail shelf display.
-Our factories in China and Cambodia provide flexibility, allowing you to choose the most cost-effective production site based on your specific tariff advantages.
-Synberry stands out for its strong commitment to quality, well-organized documentation, and enduring client relationships.
-We are dedicated to delivering reliable, customized solutions that meet the evolving needs of our global partners.
+Synberry specializes in manufacturing school bags, backpacks, cases and pouches, storage boxes, travel bags, duffle bags, and more.
+As a trusted B2B backpack supplier, we offer comprehensive OEM and ODM services to meet your diverse needs.
+With over two generations of experience, we transform your ideas into high-quality products, ensuring a seamless journey from concept to shelf.
+Our factories in China and Cambodia provide flexible production options, allowing you to choose the most cost-effective site based on tariff benefits.
+Synberry is known for its strong commitment to quality, well-organized documentation, and long-term client partnerships.

 • 0+